Vlade Divac: Sacramento Kings (1999–2004)

 On January 22, 1999, Divac signed a six-year, $62.5 million contract as a free agent with the Sacramento Kings, where he played for six seasons alongside fellow countryman Peja Stojaković.
 Teamed with Stojaković, Hedo Türkoğlu, Chris Webber and Mike Bibby, Divac revitalized the Sacramento Kings franchise.
 The Kings rose in the NBA ranks, becoming a perennial playoff contender and eventually a championship contender, leading the league in wins in 2001-02.
-The Kings, however, could not get past the Los Angeles Lakers, who beat them controversially in a 7-game series in 2002, which has later been dubbed by some as the 'greatest tragedy in sports history'.
+The Kings, however, could not get past the Los Angeles Lakers, who beat them controversially in a 7-game series in 2002.

 Return to the Lakers (2004–2005)

 After the 2003–04 NBA season, Divac became a free agent.
 On July 20, 2004, he signed a two-year contract to return to the Lakers, part of Mitch Kupchak's plan to overhaul Laker basketball.
 The Lakers, following a defeat in the NBA Finals, had traded away or released most of their players, including Shaquille O'Neal, Gary Payton, Karl Malone, Derek Fisher, and more; Divac was supposed to help fill that void.

-However, Divac suffered back problems and could not play most of the season, and even when he returned, could only play about nine minutes per game, averaging 2.3 points per game and 2.1 rebounds per game in 15 games, he played 8 games early in the season and 7 more in the final month of the season.
+However, Divac suffered back problems and could not play most of the season, and even when he returned, could only play about nine minutes per game, averaging 2.3 points per game and 2.1 rebounds per game in 15 games, he played eight games early in the season and seven more in the final month of the season.

 On July 14, 2005, 37-year-old Divac announced his retirement, ending his 16-year NBA and 22-year professional basketball career.
 Divac accepted a position with the Lakers as a European liaison to help with scouting overseas.

 The Kings retired Divac's No. 21 jersey in a ceremony on March 31, 2009.
 Over his 16 years in the NBA, Divac earned over $93 million in salary.
 In September 2009, he played for the "NBA Generations" team in the 2009 NBA Asia Challenge, a series of exhibitions against Korean Basketball League and Philippine Basketball Association players.